-Falling Down The Rabbit Hole with Singer-Songwriter Ashe
+Falling Down 'The Rabbit Hole' With Singer-Songwriter Ashe

 Mandatory: Your songs are like a breath of fresh air in a stressful time when it seems we’re getting the wind knocked out of us on a daily basis.
 Are you consciously aware of creating uplifting music when you’re writing/recording songs?

 Ashe: I don’t believe I’m consciously aware of that.
 I’m truly just writing what’s in my heart at the time.
-Sometimes my songs are influenced by what’s going on in the world, but primarily they’re a result of what’s going on inside of me.
+Sometimes my songs are influenced by what’s going on in the world, but primarily, they’re a result of what’s going on inside of me.

 You’ve talked about your struggles with depression in the past, which I think would surprise some people who know you only through your fun, positive-vibes songs.
 Why do you think the “happiest people” are sometimes also the most sad?